AdaCore/gnatstudio/docs/users_guide/intro.rst

 * Integration with various :ref:`Version_Control_System`

-  CVS, subversion, git and ClearCase are supported out of the box.
+  CVS, subversion, :program:`git`, and ClearCase are supported out of the box.
 You can add support for others by customizing some XML plug-ins.

 * Intelligent :ref:`Source_Navigation`